frephs/todo-nautilus-extension/README.md

 This Python script provides an extension for the Nautilus file manager, allowing users to mark files as "done" by managing a to-do list file named "todo.md" in the same directory as the file.
 It utilizes checkboxes to indicate the status of the task associated with each file.

 ## Usage

 1. Clone or download this repository.
 2. Copy the `task_done_extension.py` file to the appropriate Nautilus extensions directory (usually `~/.local/share/nautilus-python/extensions/`).
+3. Give the extension executable permissions by running `chmod +x task_done_extension.py` in the terminal.
-3. Restart Nautilus by running `nautilus -q` in the terminal.
+4. Restart Nautilus by running `nautilus -q` in the terminal.

 ## Features